Hotel SEO: 20 Easy Top Tips

 Make Sure You Have a Blog

 You may have heard the expression “content is king” when it comes to generating traffic for your website.
 If not, listen up.
 Having a website for your hotel won’t automatically bring in the traffic.
 As I mentioned in the first point in this post, unless you’re a big hotel chain or brand, nobody is searching directly for your hotel’s name.
-To bring traffic to your website, you need to be generating great content.
+To drive traffic to your website, you need to be generating great content.

 The easiest way to generate content is through the use of a blog.
 If you build your on the WordPress platform, then a blogging facility is built directly in to your site.
 If you’re using another platform for your site, it shouldn’t be too hard to have a blogging facility integrated for you, it’s built in to most content management systems already!